t-hamano/piano-block/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Can play a variety of tones using the piano keyboard on the block editor.
+Can play a variety of tones using the piano keyboard.

 == Description ==

-Piano Block is a plugin that allow you to play a variety of tones using the piano keyboard on the block editor.
+Piano Block is a plugin that allow you to play a variety of tones using the piano keyboard.
 This plugin does not add any useful features to WordPress, nor does it add any useful blocks to help you write posts.
 Let's insert this block and enjoy the music if you are stuck in writing an article or just want a little distraction.